Leisurely Lynchburg, Virginia

 The surrounding mountains peek through the haze, and the drive along the Blue Ridge Parkway is always a treat.
 Also nestled in the mountains are numerous wineries and vineyards.
 The University of Lynchburg and Liberty University both have athletic teams, and the Lynchburg Hillcats are a minor league baseball team and the farm team for the Cleveland Indians.

 Lynchburg has a few events as well.
 The James River Batteau Festival in June is a week-long event that celebrates the flat-bottom wooden craft that hauled tobacco downstream in John's Lynch's day.
 Garden Day is part of Historic Garden Week in Virginia, the largest house and garden tour in the country.
-The Bean to Bar Chocolate Tour and Tasting explores the wonderful world of chocolate.

 The dining scene includes a number of very good restaurants, including Rivermont Pizza and the Shoemakers Grille, which has an open air courtyard overlooking the river.